sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 Get-Service ssh-agent
 ```

-Exit Terminal\
+Exit Terminal

-### Load key files into [ssh-agent]:
+### Load private key onto [ssh-agent]:

 Start new Terminal (usual, without Administrator):

 ```
-ssh-add $env:USERPROFILE\.ssh\root-key
-ssh-add $env:USERPROFILE\.ssh\admin-key
+ssh-add $env:USERPROFILE\.ssh\sfarhan-key
 ```
 ![image](https://github.com/user-attachments/assets/f721df40-b4e5-45c4-aea1-d96d5b2dd54c)

+> [!NOTE]
-The ssh-agent in Windows will now automatically retrieve the local private key and pass it to SSH client.\
+> The ssh-agent in Windows will now automatically retrieve the local private key and pass it to SSH client.\
-Create new set of keys for each devices (Tablet, Phone) to SSH in.\
+> If need be, can create new set of keys for each devices (Tablet, Phone) to SSH in.\
-Then standby to add those public keys onto the server when ready.
+> Then standby to add those public keys onto the server when ready.

 ## Initiate & Deployment of Server

+### Password-less SSH
 For DO, Hetzner or any other VPS providers, if there is an option to “park” public keys at their console, use the feature.\
-If not, deploy with root password.
+If not, deploy with root password.\
+If add an SSH key, no root credentials will be sent via email

 ![image](https://github.com/user-attachments/assets/9aac8630-a18d-4b5f-932b-6724952b721c)

-After adding your own public SSH keys in
+**After adding your own public SSH keys in:**
 ![image](https://github.com/user-attachments/assets/a2b8c4fa-4e3e-4737-bcd7-492544ed8143)

-When creating server, can have options to auto push the public keys in for a password-less entry.
+**When creating server, can now have options to auto push the public keys in for a password-less entry.**
 ![image](https://github.com/user-attachments/assets/afd771ab-b713-429d-b90c-8f7ad61e7749)

 ### Server created!